We educate and advocate for disability equity and inclusion in healthcare, education, and recreation to preserve civil and human rights.

 Why It’s Important

-The COVID-19 pandemic in 2020 & 2021 emphasized gross inequities in the ability for the disability community to access healthcare, education, and recreation.
-The Play Brigade broadened our offerings beyond recreation to address and keep pace with the most pressing issues in the the disability community.
-We recognized that although ADA and FAPE and other federal and state laws are designed to protect this community, there is a lack of advocacy and watchdog efforts to ensure this community has access to the services and supports needed.
-We saw children who require 1:1 nursing in school excluded from education; we saw access to nursing and other medically necessary home health services disappear beyond reach, and we are seeing that as the Covid restrictions are lifting, Boston is scaling back on restaurant patio seating that accommodated diners with disabilities for the first time as a positive unintended consequence.
+Even with all the progress we made prior to the COVID-19 pandemic, 2020 and 2021 emphasized gross inequities in the ability for the disability community to access healthcare, education, and recreation.
+The Play Brigade broadened our offerings beyond recreation to address and keep pace with the most pressing issues in the disability community: healthcare justice and education equity for people with disabilities.
+We recognized that although laws such ADA, IDEA and other federal and state laws are designed to protect this community, there is a lack of advocacy and watchdog efforts to ensure that people with disabilities have access to the services and supports needed.
+We saw children who require 1:1 nursing in school excluded from education; we saw access to nursing and other medically necessary home health services disappear beyond reach; and we are seeing that as Covid restrictions continue to fade away, Boston is scaling back on mandates that created more inclusive opportunities for people with disabilities in the area.
+We saw Taylor Swift make national news for her presale fiasco, but the news The Play Brigade brought to light was the absence of accessible seating in that presale, which left people with disabilities without a chance of attending the concerts.
 There is also still a dearth of recreation location and programs that are truly inclusive.

 What We’re Doing About It